Installation for Hummingbird Bit

 Open the BlueBird Connector.
 It will begin finding the robots around you.
-Click on the name of your robot.
-Each robot is flashing its initials on the micro:bit to help you figure out which is which.
+Click on the name of the robot that matches the initials on your device.
+The initials are the three letters that flash before the # symbol.

 You will hear a sound as your device connects, and the initials will stop flashing on the device.
 The name of your robot should appear under Connected.